PostHog/posthog.com/contents/blog/posthog-first-five.md

 And that's how Marius become employee no.1 at PostHog.

-> **What We Learned:** Testing people with paid work is a great way to understand if they're a good fit for your business.
+> **What we learned:** Testing people with paid work is a great way to understand if they're a good fit for your business.
 The Super Week / Super Day concept is something we've baked into our [hiring process](/handbook/people/hiring-process).
 Great people will find ways to shine if you give them the chance.

 ## 2. Eric Duong